A lit-up diesel particulate filter warning light looks like a piped box with dots in the middle, but this can vary by manufacturer.

-A lit-up diesel particulate filter warning light isn’t as serious as some other warning lights – but that doesn't mean you should ignore it.
-It lets you know there is an issue with your vehicle's DPF, usually indicating that it's blocked or struggling to regenerate.
+It lets you know there is an issue with your vehicle's DPF, usually indicating that it's blocked with soot or struggling to regenerate (the process of cleaning itself).

-If you don't solve the problem and clear the warning light, your diesel vehicle may enter 'limp home mode' which can severely limit your performance and lead to more serious problems.
+This can severely limit your performance and lead to more serious problems.

 What Does the DPF Warning Light Mean?